tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

     <div class="box">
       <p>
       Treatment efficacy can be compared within individual sub-groups.
-      The estimated efficacy parameters (&beta;) (95% CI) are visualised using forest plots.
+      The estimated efficacy parameters (&beta;) (95% confidence intervals) are visualised using forest plots.
       The results of the sub-group analyses show that survival estimates differ between sub-groups.
-For example the negative resection margin group has a higher observed &beta; than the positive resection margin group.
+For example the negative resection margin group has a higher observed estimated treatment efficacy than the positive resection margin group.
       </p>
     </div>
   </div>